Benchmarking of shotgun sequencing depth highlights limitations of strain-level analysis and shallow metagenomics

 Abstract

 Shallow metagenomics promises taxonomic and functional insights into samples at an affordable price.
-To determine the depth of sequencing required for specific analysis, benchmarking is required using defined communities.
-We used complex mixtures of DNA from cultured gut bacteria and analysed taxonomic composition, strain-level resolution, and functional profiles at nine sequencing depths (0.1-10.0 Gb).
+To determine the depth of sequencing required for specific analysis, benchmarking is required using defined microbial communities.
+We used complex mixtures of DNA from cultured gut bacteria and analysed taxonomic composition, strain-level resolution, and functional profiles at up to eleven sequencing depths (0.1-50.0 Gb).
 Reference-based analysis provided accurate taxonomic, and strain-level insights at 0.5-1.0 Gb.
-In contrast, de-novo metagenome-assembled genome (MAG) reconstruction required deep sequencing (>10 Gb).
-Furthermore, it was found that even high-quality MAGs were chimeric, with few (54.5 %) accurately representing the original strains.
-Functionally, 2 Gb provided reliable insights at the pathway level, but sufficient proteome coverage was only achieved at 10 Gb.
-Library preparation and host-DNA were identified as confounders in shallow metagenomic analysis.
-This comprehensive analysis using complex mock communities provides guidance to an increasing community of scientists interested in using shallow metagenomics, and highlights the limitations of MAGs in capturing strain-level diversity.
+In contrast, de-novo metagenome-assembled genome (MAG) reconstruction required deep sequencing (>10 Gb), and even high-quality MAGs were chimeric, with 54.5 to 81.8 % accurately representing the original strains, depending on the bioinformatic approach used.
+However, the issue of chimeric MAGs can be reduced by using strain-aware assembly methods or long-read sequencing.
+Functionally, 2 Gb provided reliable insights at the pathway level, but sufficient proteome coverage was only achieved at or above 10 Gb.
+Library preparation and host DNA contamination were identified as confounders in shallow metagenomic analysis.
+This comprehensive analysis using complex mock communities provides guidance to an increasing community of scientists interested in using shallow metagenomics, and highlights the limitations of MAGs in accurately capturing strain-level diversity.

 Article activity feed